Programs > Brochure

 |Time Away:||Summer||Housing options:||Student Responsibilty with support from IIP and/or Host Organization|

 |Program Group:||International Internship Program||Duration of Program:||8 or more weeks|

 Qatar Computing Research Institute (QCRI) is a national research institute, established in 2010 by Qatar Foundation (QF) for Education, Science and Community Development, a private, non-profit organization that is supporting Qatar’s transformation from a carbon economy to a knowledge economy.
 QCRI operates under the umbrella of Hamad bin Khalifa University (HBKU).
 QCRI supports Qatar Foundation’s mission by helping to build Qatar’s innovation and technological capacity.
 QCRI performs cutting-edge research in such areas as social computing, Arabic language technologies, data analytics, distributed systems, cyber security, and computational science and engineering.

 PROJECT 1: Using Facebook Advertising Data as a “Digital Census”

 The goal of this project is to explore both the potential and limitations of this data source for augmenting census data in developing countries.
 The basic setup will be one of validating and model fitting for countries or regions where trustworthy data exists, to then extrapolate and make predictions for locations where data is unavailable.
-Your responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.
+The IIP intern's responsibilities would mostly lie in data collection and analysis, requiring at least some programming skills, but would also include shaping the research questions and, ultimately, contributing to the write-up of the results for dissemination.

 PROJECT 2: Changing Gender Roles Around the Globe